Lightning Fill In The Blank

 PETER SAGAL, HOST:

-Now onto our final game, Lightning Fill In The Blank.
+It's time for our final game, Lightning Fill In The Blank.
 Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as they can.
-Each correct answer is now worth two points.
-Bill, can you give us the scores?
+Each answer is now worth two points.
+Chioke, can you give us the scores?

-BILL KURTIS: Well, Luke has five, Negin has six, and Roxanne has six.
+CHIOKE I'ANSON: Helen has two points.
+Mo and Josh are tied with three.

-SAGAL: All right, Luke.
-You are in second place.
-You're up first.
-The clock will start when I begin your first question.
+SAGAL: The clock will start when I begin your first question.
 Fill in the blank.
-On Wednesday, Mitch McConnell said he wouldn't reconvene the Senate for President Trump's blank trial until after Joe Biden's inauguration.
+In one of his first actions as president, Joe Biden returned the U.S. to the blank agreement.

 SAGAL: Right.